Autumn 2023: Funding update for 2025/26

 - Pilots of the use of EPAs in a range of pharmacy settings for undergraduate pharmacists from a range of universities and at a range of levels of practice.

-The outputs from the research and pilots described above will be shared widely by autumn 2023 to support schools of pharmacy and pharmacy employers to embed placements for undergraduate pharmacists.
+The list of EPAs has been developed and can be accessed using the following link.
+Further detail in the form of a toolkit to support implementation of EPAs will be developed and shared by autumn 2023 to support schools of pharmacy and pharmacy employers to embed placements for undergraduate pharmacists.
 Register for IETP Updates to keep up to date.

 Improving access to pharmacist education and training